MrZuberi/OrbitScope/README.md

 ## Acknowledgments

 - NASA and the Jet Propulsion Laboratory, for the Small-Body Database Close Approach API and Small-Body Database API
-- MongoDB, for the official mongocxx and bsoncxx drivers
-- Omar Cornut and contributors, for Dear ImGui
-- Sean Barrett, for stb_image
-- Solar System Scope, for the free, Creative Commons licensed planet textures
-- The GLFW, GLAD, GLM, and nlohmann/json project maintainers